59Fifty: Fashion

 In the 1980s and 1990s, the hip-hop community began wearing the 59FIFTY as a fashion statement.
 Jay-Z, Eazy-E, Dr. Dre, Beastie Boys, and Aaliyah were among those who popularized it.
 New Era's CEO credits Spike Lee with bringing the 59FIFTY into the fashion world, which later fed into streetwear.
 Part of why the cap became a fashion icon is because it represented pride in one's city.
-The cap is also called Brooklyn style due to New Era's connection to New York and the borough's hip-hop scene.
+The model is also sometimes called a Brooklyn style cap, due to New Era's connection to New York and to the borough's hip-hop scene.

 Leaving the gold size sticker on the visor became a fashion trend, enough that New Era added that they do not offer replacement stickers to the FAQ on their website.

 In 2017, Paola Antonelli included a replica of Spike Lee's red Yankees cap in her "Items: Is Fashion Modern?" exhibit at the Museum of Modern Art in New York.
 The exhibit featured 111 cultural icons that majorly impacted the world of fashion.